eteodun/ESP32_Smart_Thermostat_3_Zones/README.md

 Protection to over running boiler: The system has implemented conditions to prevent boiler over running  in case that one or more sensor fail to measure, in case that  wifi or Home Asssitant is disconnected or malfunction on heating instalation that can increase time to reach or not reach target temperature.

+Upgrade firmware via webpage with binary file

+Easy to connect to WiFi or reconfigure WiFi.
+The module become AP and scan WiFi networks available.
+With your phone have to connect  at ESP AP module and  can select WiFi network , enter password and after this will became client.

 ## Technologies Involved:

 ESP Microcontroller (ESP8266/ESP32): The core component that runs the control logic and manages communications.

+Arduion OTA

+Arduino mDNS

 Home Assistant: The home automation platform that integrates all components of the heating system.